paulbradshaw/MED7373-Data-Journalism/api/readme.md

 * An [R Markdown file explaining how to work with an API in R](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/api/usingpostcodesapi.Rmd)
 * A [tutorial on fetching data from an API in JavaScript using jQuery](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/api/javascriptapi.md)
 * You might also want to try [this guide to JSON including exercise](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) at MDN
+* This [guide to tree structures](https://medium.freecodecamp.org/all-you-need-to-know-about-tree-data-structures-bceacb85490c) is quite useful for understanding JSON (among other things).
+You can skip/ignore the code part which is in Python (we cover that next semester)